moran-chris/state_energy_legislation_topic_modeling/README.md

 -   additional_dem (int)
 -   additional_rep  (int)

 Duplicate bills were identified and removed by locating bills with identical text and state features, as well as locating bills with identical bill_ids and author.

-Discustion on number of records and how duplicates were removed
+After the cleaning process, 12,711 unique bills remained.

 ## Topic Modeling Pipeline